eHealthHub4Cancer/ohdsi_cdm_loader/README.md

 ## Configuration

 `main.py` relies on environment variables.
-These can be stored in a `.env` file (a sample `.env.example` is provided):
+You can modify the codes here based on what you aim to achieve before running.
+These can be stored in a `.env` file
+(a sample `.env.example` is provided):

 ```